alexirpan/alexirpan.github.io/mlp-music-recs.markdown

 Did you know there's a brony music scene?

-It's a really weird music scene.
+It's a really weird scene.
 It had its heyday around Season 2 and Season 3, when MLP was A Big Thing on the Internet.
 Since then, it's quieted down, but the music scene is certainly still going.
 As a sign of the times it came from, the songs lean heavily towards techno and dubstep.

-The scene has some similarities to the Touhou music scene, except for a few important differences.
-There are fewer original songs to work with, meaning several songs are actually entirely original pieces, rather than arranges of existing songs.
-More importantly, Hasbro cares a lot more about copyright.
+Like the [Touhou music scene](/touhoumusicrecs/), it was spawned from the primordial soup of inexplicable fandom.
+However, there are fewer songs in the source canon, meaning several brony songs are actually entirely original pieces that were simply inspired by the show.
+More importantly, Hasbro cares a lot more about copyright than ZUN does.
 This makes it a lot harder for musicians to profit off their work.
-Finally, many of the artists are one-hit wonders - they made a few very popular songs, and then moved on from the fandom.
+Finally, many of the artists are one-hit wonders - they made a few very popular songs at peak MLP hype, and then they moved on.

 I would on average recommend a Touhou song over an MLP song, but there's still some cool stuff out there.